If you suffer from perfectionism, then you’ll know what I’m talking about here.

 When she told me this, I was looking at my stacks of fabric and uncut patterns behind her.
 I knew she was right.

-Or are you okay with good enough?
-Have you found that sweet spot of contentment, where you’re happy with the day trips to the zoo and museum even though a cruise to a tropical island is really your cup of tea?
+Or do you want to be okay with good enough?
+Have you found a sweet spot of contentment, where you’re happy with a few hours at your favorite local coffee shop, even though a cruise to a tropical island sounds would be perfect?

-I encourage you — and me — to make time this weekend to tackle those projects or enjoy little blessings that come your way, even if your life is messy.
-Spend 10 minutes curled up with a novel when the kids are miraculously quiet.
+Spend ten minutes with a novel when the kids are miraculously quiet.
 Clear those breakfast dishes and empty the dishwasher, even if you have to leave the kitchen floor unswept.
 Paint your toenails — your fingernails can wait another day.

 Me?
-I’m going to work on sewing my daughter’s dress and organize some craft supplies.
-I may only get to one drawer, and I’ll probably thread the machine right when my son spills lemonade down his pants as soon as I thread the sewing machine.
+I’m going to add a few stitches to my daughter’s dress and organize a few craft supplies.
+I may only get to one drawer, and my son will probably spill lemonade down his pants as soon as I thread the sewing machine.